 The attitude of college dining staff can make a difference in an allergic student’s confidence in the meals being served.
 Anna Stedtler, a fifth year continuing senior at UMass Amherst says the work the college has put into ensuring she can safely eat shows they really care.
 Stedtler, who is allergic to egg, milk, spinach and scallops and follows a vegan diet, found it a big help to work with a university dietitian.

 “It is crucial to make things as easy as possible for [allergic] students,” she says.
-“Because if students don’t want to take the time or feel ‘comfortable,’ they might take an unnecessary risk with their meals.”
+“Because if students don’t want to take the time or feel ‘comfortable,’ they might take an unnecessary risk with meals.”

 The student, dietitian and kitchen staff work on personalized menus (drawn from free-from recipes to ensure correct ingredients).
 Then students are encouraged to text with questions.
 “Communication is key,” she says.